pipfrosch/pipfrosch-jquery/readme.txt

 For the included jQuery Migrate plugin, I am less likely to notice when new versions are available but I do check whenever a new version of jQuery itself is released.
 Again you can bug me if needed.

-Development takes place on github.
+Development takes place on github at https://github.com/pipfrosch/pipfrosch-jquery

 The `master` branch will usually be exactly the same as what is distributed through WordPress except it will have a small `README.md` file.
 The branch `pipjq` is where I develop and may not always be stable.
 When a new release ready *and tested* from the `pipjq` branch, it will be merged with `master` and then repacked for distribution through WordPress.

 Please use the distribution from WordPress rather than from github.
 The version from WordPress is audited by more eyes than my github.

 == Versioning Scheme ==

 Versions use an `Major.Minor.Tweak` scheme` using integers for each.
 Code in github may have a `pre` appended at the end to indicate is not a released version and should not be used on production systems.

 = Tweak bump =